All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Winner: Traditional healthcare providers with telehealth augmentation

 Telehealth platforms offer varying levels of physician involvement.
-Premium services like FormBlends provide physician-supervised care with board-certified doctors conducting comprehensive evaluations, while lower-cost competitors may rely on brief questionnaires with minimal medical oversight.
+Premium services like FormBlends provide physician-supervised care with board-certified doctors conducting thorough evaluations, while lower-cost competitors may rely on brief questionnaires with minimal medical oversight.

 The complexity of GLP-1 and dual-receptor therapies demands proper medical supervision.
 Dose escalation protocols, side effect management, and contraindication screening require clinical expertise beyond basic prescription writing.
 Patients with diabetes, cardiovascular disease, or gastrointestinal conditions need specialized monitoring that varies significantly across prescribing channels.